Unconventional. Adaptable. Flexible.

-Unlike more “traditional” universities, York is set up to deliver a choice of majors and minors across more than 100 programs.
+Unlike more "traditional" universities, York can deliver a choice of majors and minors across more than 100 programs and two campuses.
 Many students combine majors and minors in completely different fields such as music and physics or psychology and business.
-In this way, York’s structural flexibility is designed to match your intellectual curiosity.
-In other words, it’s up to you.
+York’s structural flexibility is designed to match your intellectual curiosity.
 The result?
-You focus in on exactly what you’re interested in and graduate with a degree that fits your passions.
+A program you’ll love, greater engagement with your studies and, in the long run, adaptability in your academic and career success.

 CONSIDER YOUR OPTIONS...